phillywhitty/Full_Throttle/README.md

 - Select the Master Branch as the source and Confirm the selection.
 - Wait a minute or two and it should be live for viewing.
 See my own here.

-The live link can be found here - (live link)
+The live link can be found here - (https://phillywhitty.github.io/Full_Throttle/)

 ## Credits